abdul-git/IAC-Bigdata/README.md

 3 - mr_word_count - Sample map reduce program - pre-built or you can compile java code

-##### Database creation

-Instructions for DB creation can be followed by using README for each database.

 #####Execute scripts

 Before we can import data, we need to setup MySQL for password less execution.
 In order to do that, switch to directory by using code below: